 Picnicking at Guinness Lake in the Wicklow Mountains

 They call it Guinness Lake because it obviously looks just like a pint of Guinness with those frothy edges.
 Take a Wicklow Mountain tour to see this gem, or better yet, rent a car and spend an afternoon there.
-While in the area, check out the bridge from the movie, P.S.
+While in the area, check out the bridge from P.S.
 I Love You.
-I’ve actually never seen it, but trust me when I say that it’s a gorgeous spot for a photo opt.
+I’ve never actually seen the movie, but trust me when I say that the filming location is a gorgeous spot for a photo opt.

 Kissing the Blarney Stone